Analyze the Local Data Storage Of IPA from iOS device

 .IPA is the package file for an iOS application.
-The difference being that an .IPA file can only be installed on a non-jailbroken iPhone via one of the below methods:
+The difference is that an .IPA file can only be installed on a non-jailbroken iPhone via one of the below methods:

 - Enterprise Mobile Device Management This requires a company-wide certificate signed by Apple.

-IN last Blog I have Explained How to Build the IPA file from the iPhone So hopefully Now you know Now how to Build it
+In the last Blog I Explained How to Build the IPA file from the iPhone So hopefully Now you know how to Build it

 Compressing and Extracting the Local Data Storage